Content and Streaming Media Marketing Analytics and Video Streaming Content Marketing effectiveness

 - How to measure the impact of Streaming Media Analytics above?

-- As soon as Streaming Marketing actions taken based on Churn Predictions the analytical window parameters change (you disturb the data space – false positive rate will decline…).
-Accordingly model partially needs to be updated, actions, churn flags need tracking – yes, you are right it is a never ending story…
+Be advised, as soon as Streaming Marketing actions are taken based on Churn Predictions or other advanced analytics based predictions the analytical window parameters change, too (namely you recursively disturb the data space – false positive rate will decline…).
+Accordingly models partially need to be updated, actions, churn flags need tracking – yes, you are right it is a never ending story…

-The good news is that this is not new for us, we know the data challenges and the best practices to deliver impactful insights fast.
+The good news is that this is not new for us at all, we know the data challenges and the best practices to deliver impactful insights quickly.
 Usually all Streaming data processing, data wrangling with Content and Streaming Media Advanced Analytics solutions can be scaled and automated for supporting effective and timely prescriptive marketing actions and create trusted intelligence.

-At D&A’s we love to deliver such innovative solutions in Streaming Media Marketing Analytics.
+At D&A we love to deliver such innovative solutions in Streaming Media Marketing Analytics.

 Which Competitor of yours are doing all the above right?
 Want to be the First?